mozilla/ActiveData/docs/GettingStarted.md

 ###7.
 Further processing

-You are done with ActiveData, but your task is not complete.
+Whether you are pulling long streams of raw records, or pulling compact aggregates, you are done with ActiveData, but your task is not complete.
 The most enlightening answers come from data that has undergone a complex series of transformations; required to properly correlate it to other data, and organize it for presentation.
-ActiveData is not an analysis tool, its responsibilities are to make a large amount of data searchable,  provide basic aggregates, and allow data reshaping.
+ActiveData does not do that, it is not an analysis tool, its responsibilities are to make a large amount of data searchable, provide basic aggregates, and allow data reshaping.
 Analysis and charting is better done by other tools.

-ActiveData is a service, once you have a prototype query that gets the data you want, you must go to your analysis tool.
+ActiveData is a service.
+Once you have a prototype query that gets the data you want, you must go to your analysis tool and import that data.
+ActiveData is fast enough that you can make your request at presentation time, so your presentation is near-real time.

 You can pull information into the browser: